-Women in SEO: How to Know Your Worth, Negotiate Raises & More
+Women In SEO Share Tips On Closing The Wage Gap

 SEO is constantly evolving according to data, consumer behavior, and algorithm trends.

-However, when it comes to women being treated as equals, the industry is much less evolved.
+But when it comes to women being treated as equals, the industry is much less evolved.

-SEO is still a male-dominated industry where men outnumber women 2-to-1, according to recent research.
+SEO is still a male-dominated industry where men outnumber women 2-to-1, according to a study conducted in 2020.

 That survey found that: